There are thought to be 3 main theories of humour.

 - In A Long Way From Chicago, the grandmother is a comical character but the humour is often understated irony which involves nothing more than our narrator point it out: ‘She said she never slept but she had to wake herself up to go to bed.’

-- Dramatic irony is when the reader understands something before the character does.
+- Dramatic irony is describes a gap between what the audience knows and what the character knows.
+Sometimes the audience knows more than the character.
+This kind of dramatic irony is called ‘reader superior position’.
 In The Seriously Extraordinary Diary Of Pig, Pig sees a funny looking farmer at the fair.
 From the illustrations, the reader understands immediately that this is no farmer.
 She looks like an archetypal villain.
 But Pig simply says, “She is the most ugly farmer I’ve ever seen” and describes an archetypal villain without putting two and two together himself.
+Then there’s reader inferior dramatic irony.
+This is less useful in comedy, but is especially common in certain genres such as heist, where the audience is constantly two steps behind the characters and their plans.

 - Another excellent example of dramatic irony can be seen in I Want My Hat Back by Jon Klassen.
 The reader sees the red hat long before the main character does.